Startups made easy. Sorted.

 Unapproved Options: Tax implications for companies

-With an Unapproved Scheme, when an employee exercises their options, your company is liable for an Employer’s National Insurance Contribution (NIC) if the shares the employee acquires are a ‘readily convertible asset’ (see box above).
+When an employee pays Income Tax on their Unapproved share options, your company is liable for an Employer’s National Insurance Contribution (NIC) if the shares the employee acquires are a Readily Convertible Asset (RCA).

 When to set up a share option scheme